mlpack/blog/content/blog/KrisSummary.md

 ### ssRBM
 ---
-Spike and Slab RBM were hardest to implement lessons because there are no existing implementations of the paper.
+Spike and Slab RBM were hardest to implement mainly because there are no existing implementations of the paper.
 We had to figure out some formulas ourselves like the free energy function.
-Some of the details in the paper are a little unclear the radius parameter for rejecting samples etc. We also had to decide how we wanted to represent parameters such as spike variables, slab variables and lambda bias variables the paper states them to diagonal matrices but we found that most of the papers just have constant value for the diagonal entries so, we decided to represent them as scalar, giving us major speed and memory improvements.
+Some of the details in the paper are a little unclear like the radius parameter for rejecting samples etc. We also had to decide how we wanted to represent parameters such as spike variables, slab variables and lambda bias variables the paper states them to diagonal matrices but we found that most of the papers just have constant value for the diagonal entries so, we decided to represent them as scalar, giving us major speed and memory improvements.

 We tested ssRBM on digits data set again we were able to get an accuracy of around ~82% with the digits dataset.
-One of the reasons accuracy of ssRBM is less than ssRBM is because ssRBM is suited for a dataset that has high correlation within the parts of the images something like the cifar dataset so the correlation can be captured by the slab variables.
-We tried ssRBM on the cifar data set [code](https://gist.github.com/kris-singh/55a4934c463bbddb3c8d321dd889d194) but due to the large volume of data set and scarcity of the computation resources, we decided that it was not really required.
+One of the reasons accuracy of ssRBM is less than binary RBM is because ssRBM is suited for a dataset that has high correlation within the parts of the images something like the cifar dataset so the correlation can be captured by the slab variables.
+We tried ssRBM on the cifar data set [code](https://gist.github.com/kris-singh/55a4934c463bbddb3c8d321dd889d194) but due to the large volume of data set and scarcity of the computation resources, we got around 70% accuracy but the results should be taken with a bit of salt as I saw that increasing of samples size lets to decrease in the accuracy.

 We also tried bringing down the running time of the ssRBM considerably and were able to do so.
 We are still looking at the issue to gain possibly more improvements.
-We tried the cifar data set for ssRBM testing there were a couple of problems the paper didn't give a detailed list of parameters that it used either for training the ssRBM nor for the creation of features vectors from the ssRBM for testing.
+We tried the cifar data set for ssRBM testing there were a couple of problems, the paper didn't give a detailed list of parameters that it used either for training the ssRBM nor for the creation of features vectors from the ssRBM for testing.
 Also, the cifar dataset set is quite huge and the problem was compounded by the fact the paper suggested that we create patches 8\*8 from every image, leading to an increased size in the dataset set.

-I would also like to say here that Mikhail tried to convert mu-ssRBM code for testing our implementation but it took a lot of time finally.

 **Refrences**:
 1. [Main Paper](http://proceedings.mlr.press/v15/courville11a.html)